Byron Buxton Player Props: Twins vs. Blue Jays

-On Friday, Byron Buxton (batting .297 in his past 10 games) and the Minnesota Twins face the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
-First pitch is at 8:10 PM ET.
+On Saturday, Byron Buxton (hitting .282 in his past 10 games) and the Minnesota Twins play the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
+First pitch is at 2:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Giants.
+In his last game he had a hitless showing (0-for-5) against the Blue Jays.

 Byron Buxton Game Info & Props vs. the Blue Jays